Events | 07-08-15 Cyclocross National Championships

 Set to join Bounce at Essendon Fields in the adrenalin arena is iFLY who will bring Melbourne the first ever indoor skydiving centre.

-iFLY Indoor Skydiving will open its doors at Essendon Fields in the first quarter of 2016.
+iFLY Indoor Skydiving will open its doors at Essendon Fields in 2018.

 At iFLY, anyone age three to 103 can feel the rush of freefall skydiving without the risk of jumping out of a perfectly good airplane.
 Following a brief training session, flyers are outfitted in a jumpsuit, helmet and goggles before entering the wind tunnel with their certified instructor.
 First-time flyers float on the column of air and learn basic flying skills like moving forward and back and turning.
 With additional training, flyers can progress to group flying and advanced aerial gymnastic manoeuvres to further enjoy the sport of indoor skydiving.